-\NOTE: Equity Cash Out is defined as any refinance or restructure proposal that includes equity being taken out, including Related Party Transactions and limited partner buyouts.
+3 Equity Cash Out is defined as any refinance or restructure proposal that includes equity being taken out, including Related Party Transactions and limited partner buyouts.

-The development must reflect a cash flow, after all expenses and reserves, that reflects at least a 1.00 DCR, for 15 years on a proforma basis.
+The development must reflect a cash flow, after all expenses and reserves, that reflects at least a 1.05 DCR, for 15 years on a proforma basis.
 The cash flow must include mandatory expenditures such as bond fees.
+A 1.05 Expense Coverage Ratio may be used by Minnesota Housing to size a reserve when cash flow is negative during the 15-year proforma basis.